maxzfan/0studio-onboarding/README.md

 # Adari

+This repository includes all code for the frontend as well.

 UGC Content Generation Pipeline

 A comprehensive toolkit for creating User Generated Content (UGC) style advertisements, from script generation to video production with AI-powered voices and effects.